How To Fix Nespresso Machines Not Working Properly

 Descale Your Machine

 The tap, filtered or bottled water used to brew your coffee pods contains minerals that cause limescale to build up inside your Nespresso.
 If left untreated, this can begin to block the water flow inside your machine.
 At first you may notice your Nespresso starting to brew more slowly.
 Espresso pods should brew for 20-33 seconds and coffee pods for 68 to 85 seconds.
 Your coffee may also not be as hot as it used to be.
 Eventually, the machine may start making less than a full cup or not pump water all together.
+You may even notice that the unit is not piercing the foil in the capsules as well as it used to.

 The deep cleaning process used to remove this limescale buildup is called descaling.
 You should do it at least every 3 months, or even more often if you have hard tap water that you use in your machine.